 Stay dry and admire the beautiful ancient woodlands all aboard an authentic steam train at Dean Forest Railway.
 If the sun comes out, there are five stations along the way where passengers can hop off and explore.
 Or spend at day at Perrygrove Railway where, as well as enjoying a journey through wood and farmland, the little ones can play hide and seek in the indoor village.

 For history, activities, galleries and attractions all under one roof, head to The Dean Heritage Centre.
 A converted 18th Century mill set next to a lake in five acres of woodland.
-Follow a thousand years of Forest history with five indoor galleries, step back in time to explore the reconstructed Forester’s Cottage, Victorian school room, Forest of Dean mine or enjoy a host of daily arts and crafts events.
+Follow a thousand years of Forest history with five indoor galleries, step back in time to explore the reconstructed Forester’s Cottage, Victorian school room, Forest of Dean mine or enjoy regular arts and crafts events.

 The Wye Valley and Forest of Dean is well known for its wildlife so why not get up close and personal with some of its more feathery residents at the International Centre for Birds of Prey?
-Up to 40 birds are flown each day in spectacular displays that move inside if the weather turns.
-At the moment, you can also see the baby owls born during the spring and summer, now being trained in the Hawk Walk.
+Birds are flown each day in spectacular displays that move inside if the weather turns.

 History comes alive at the spectacular Chepstow Castle.
 Standing for nearly a thousand years, the castle has grown century after century along its narrow cliff top ridge.
-If the heavens open, take shelter in their on-site exhibition which includes the medieval weapons that used to defend the castle as well as the oldest castle doors in Europe which are over 800 years old.
+If the heavens open, take shelter down in the cellar, their dungeon or in the covered parts of the castle, where you will find displayed the oldest castle doors in Europe which are over 800 years old.

 Keep warm on chilly days in the kitchens of Harts Barn Cookery School where there’s classes to suit all ages and abilities.
 Try your hand at pastry or discover bread making techniques of ancient times.
 Be hands on, knead your dough, bake in a beautiful wood fired oven.